 Last February I wrote a post about Strategies to Lower your Grocery Bill.
 At the end of the first part I asked my readers to share their tips on frugal shopping and, if they wanted, to share how much they spend on groceries each month.
 The comment below blew my mind:

-Heather: Our grocery budget had been $275 a month, or an average of less than $70 a week for 2 adults and 4 children (under 7).
+Heather: Our grocery goals our all about Eating Gluten Free On A Budget, and have been $275 a month, or an average of less than $70 a week for 2 adults and 4 children (under 7).
 Groceries are bought in a city of 100,000 in the Midwestern U.S. I make almost everything from scratch, and rarely even buy a can of beans (that’s a convenience item to us!).
 With prices for gluten-free items, I anticipate our grocery bill will probably be around $350-$400/mth or under $100/wk.

 My goal at the time was to get my grocery bill under $600 a month and then work down to $400.
 I couldn’t imagine only spending $275!
 So, I emailed Heather to ask how much she was spending now that they were gluten free and if she would be willing to share her tips.
 Heather graciously agreed and we exchanged several long emails.